dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-08-bayesian-prerequisites-sampling.md

 > We frequently consider the case where $q$ is uniform, but it is possible to use any easy-to-sample distribution. $q$ is know as **proposal** distribution.

-Rejection sampling doesn't work well for high dimensions.
+Rejection sampling doesn't work well in dimensions.

 ## MCMC